Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 console.log(agree) // result will be true or false based on what you click on the dialog box
 ```

-These are not all the window methods we will have a separate section to go deep into window methods.
+These are not all the window methods, we will have a separate section to go deep into window methods.

 ## Date Object

 Time is an important thing.
 We like to know the time a certain activity or event.
-In JavaScript current time and date is created using JavaScript Date Object.
-The object we create using Date object provides many methods to work with date and time.The methods we use to get date and time information from a date object values are started with a word _get_ because it provide the information.
+In JavaScript the current time and date are created using the JavaScript Date Object.
+The object created using the Date object offers numerous methods for handling dates and times.
+The methods employed to extract date and time details from date object values are prefixed with the word 'get' because they provide this information.
 _getFullYear(), getMonth(), getDate(), getDay(), getHours(), getMinutes, getSeconds(), getMilliseconds(), getTime(), getDay()_

 ![Date time Object](../images/date_time_object.png)

 ### Creating a time object

-Once we create time object.
-The time object will provide information about time.
-Let us create a time object
+Once we create a time object, the time object will provide information about time.
+Let us create a time object.

 ```js
 const now = new Date()
 console.log(now) // Sat Jan 04 2020 00:56:41 GMT+0200 (Eastern European Standard Time)
 ```

-We have created a time object and we can access any date time information from the object using the get methods we have mentioned on the table.
+We have created a time object and we can access any date time information from an object using the get methods as we have mentioned.

 ### Getting full year